Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

          - :class:`~qiskit.opflow.primitive_ops.MatrixOp`

-Thus, when migrating opflow code, it is important to look for alternatives to replace the specific subclasses that might have been used "under the hood" in the original code:
+Thus, when migrating opflow code, it is important to look for alternatives to replace the specific subclasses that are used "under the hood" in the original code:

 .. |qiskit.quantum_info.Z2Symmetries| replace:: ``qiskit.quantum_info.Z2Symmetries``
 .. _qiskit.quantum_info.Z2Symmetries: https://github.com/Qiskit/qiskit-terra/blob/main/qiskit/quantum_info/analysis/z2_symmetries.py